-On its part, the Paris Agreement's objective of limiting global temperature rise to well below 2°C and striving for 1.5°C links the tenet of equity to the wider ambitions of poverty elimination and sustainable development.
-This acknowledges that concerted worldwide efforts aligned with the 2015 Sustainable Development Goals are imperative for impactful climate change mitigation, with equity constituting an orienting principle for such collective action.
-It also links to the principles of justice and fairness, CBDR-RC, different national circumstances, recognising the specific needs and special circumstances.
-The Agreement though is universal, without a fundamental legal differentiation between developed and developing countries.
-All countries alike have an equal obligation to contribute to climate change mitigation goals as defined by their NDCs, countries are obliged to 'pursue domestic mitigation measures', towards achieving their NDC objectives.
-The notion of justice in the energy transition process is recognised by the Paris Agreement but this recognition of a just transition under the Preamble of the Paris Agreement mainly relates to transition impacts on the workforce.
-Despite the well-documented shortcomings of this
+110 Thomas Deleuil, 'The Common But Differentiated Responsibilities Principle: Changes in Continuity After the Durban Conference of the Parties' (2012) 21(3) Review of European Community & International Environmental Law 271 worldwide efforts aligned with the 2015 SDGs are imperative for impactful climate change mitigation, with equity constituting an orienting principle for such collective action.112 It also links to the principles of justice and fairness, CBDR-RC, different national circumstances, recognising specific needs and special circumstances.
+The agreement, though, is universal, without a fundamental legal differentiation between developed and developing countries.
+All countries alike have an equal obligation to contribute to climate change mitigation.
+While there is no legal obligation and penal consequences for failure to achieve the mitigation goals as defined by their NDCs, countries are obliged to 'pursue domestic mitigation measures', towards achieving their NDC objectives.113 The notion of justice in the energy transition process is recognised by the Paris Agreement, mainly relates to transition impacts on the workforce.
+Despite the well-documented shortcomings of this preambular approach,115 it remains an important signpost offered by the parties to the principles that should govern the new international climate order beginning with the agreement.